 Cap’n Greg – Escaped Iowa’s snow for Arizona’s sun in 1989, and immediately jumped the border to sample the culture and cerveza of Mexico.
 A US Navy veteran, his love for the ocean drew him to Rocky Point, which he has enjoyed immensely.
-Although he offers salty advice to Sea of Cortez visitors, the Cap’n also frequents the Northwest Ontario Bush, and has been writing a “North With Doc” humor column for In-Fisherman magazine for more than 20 years.
-Cap’n Greg, his wife Sandy, and their silky/pom pup Jezebel live in Tucson.
+Although he offers salty advice to Sea of Cortez visitors, the Cap’n also frequents the Northwest Ontario Bush, and has been writing a “North With Doc” humor column for In-Fisherman magazine for more than 30 years.
+Cap’n Greg, his wife Sandy, and their silky/pom pup Jezebel live in Green Valley.

 Rosarie Salerno – Has been a contributing writer, for the Rocky Point Times, since 2006.
 Rosarie has lived in Rocky Point for over 10 years.
 She has been a full time real estate professional in Rocky Point since she arrived and has been a licensed real estate agent in Arizona since 1986.
 She moved to Tucson, Arizona in 1972.
 Rosarie studied Accounting in N.Y.C., Fashion Designing as well as Video and Film Production in Tucson.
 Not only did she sell real estate in Tucson, but had a small income tax preparation service for almost 20 years.
 Rosarie is highly analytical in her work.
-She has an inquisitive mind and enjoys intelligent conversation.
+She has an inquisitive mind.

 Cholla Charli – Cholla Charli (aka Charlotte Keller) has had family ties to La Cholla since 1969, and is now a full-time resident there, having retired from a career in marketing, publishing and public relations.
 An award-winning writer and photographer, she enjoys sharing stories about the organizations, activities, events and people in her